bvacchiano/youthideashack/README.md

 ```
 	curl --data "apiToken=INSERTAPITOKENHERE&recurringEvent=yes" http://api1.chicagopolice.org/clearpath/api/1.0/tips
 ```

+### Adding even more data to a tip
-4. There are other types of parameters that you can add to the 3rd argument of the command above to submit more information to your tip.
-Please review the "Create Crime Tip" section of the ["CLEARPath API Documentation"](http://http://api1.chicagopolice.org/clearpath/documentation/index) to see other parameters you can add.
+There are other types of parameters that you can add to the 3rd argument of the command above to submit more information to your tip.
+Please review the "Create Crime Tip" section of the [CLEARPath API Documentation](http://http://api1.chicagopolice.org/clearpath/documentation/index) to see other parameters you can add.

 To add more parameters, simply add a `&` to the end of the 3rd argument in between `""`, type the parameter name and an `=` sign, then add the value of the parameter.
 For example ```"apiToken=INSERTAPITOKENHERE&recurringEvent=yes&whatHappenedDetails=I saw a bad guy"```

 # Challenge